raoulcollenteur/gwtf/README.md

 - Questions?
 Use [GitHub Discussions](https://github.com/raoulcollenteur/gwtf/discussions)
 - Found a bug or want a feature?
 Open an [issue](https://github.com/raoulcollenteur/gwtf/issues)
 - Contributions are welcome!
-See [`CONTRIBUTING.md`](CONTRIBUTING.md) (if available)
+See [`CONTRIBUTING.md`](CONTRIBUTING.md)

 ---

 ## Quick Installation Guide

-gwtf requires Python 3.8 or higher.
-We recommend using [Anaconda](https://www.anaconda.com/products/distribution) for easy management of dependencies.
+gwtf requires Python 3.9 or higher.
+We recommend using [Anaconda](https://www.anaconda.com/products/distribution) for easy management of dependencies, but any other Python distribution should work.
+Check `pyproject.toml` for the dependencies on other Python packages.

 ### Stable version